The new Nest Doorbell is a smarter video doorbell that costs less | CNN Underscored

 We had one primary concern about the new Nest Doorbell going into the review, and that involved the new camera.
 Google lowered the resolution of the camera in the doorbell when compared to Nest Hello, going from 1600 x 1200 to 960 x 1280, both of which record at 30 frames per second.
 The Nest Doorbell has a 145-degree field of view, HDR and Night Vision support.

-Google reassured us that the new camera was as good, if not better than the Nest Hello, even with a lower resolution.
+Google reassured us that the new camera was as good if not better than the Nest Hello, even with a lower resolution.
 And while we can’t attest to the video quality being better, after watching several clips, we confidently say that the video quality of the Nest Doorbell is just fine.
 It’s clear, crisp and vibrant, and captures a level of detail we’re happy with.

 One benefit of the new resolution is you get a clear head-to-toe view of what’s in front of the camera.
-In turn, the machine learning smarts inside the doorbell can detect a package placed on the ground as close as 8-inches away.
-Indeed, we had some packages placed pretty close to the doorbell and we received alerts both when it was placed, and then again when it was removed.
+In turn, the machine learning smarts inside the doorbell can detect a package placed on the ground as close as 8 inches away.
+Indeed, we had some packages placed pretty close to the doorbell and we received alerts both when it was placed and then again when it was removed.

 If you have one of Google’s smart displays like the Nest Hub, you can receive alerts when someone rings the doorbell, allowing you to answer and interact with the person at the door.

 We have had to adjust to the fact that you no longer use or manage the doorbell in the Nest app.
 Instead, everything is done via the Google Home app.
-That means if you want to adjust which alerts you receive, share the camera with another family member, or view a past recorded event, you’ll need to use the Home app.
+That means if you want to adjust which alerts you receive, share the camera with another family member or view a past recorded event, you’ll need to use the Home app.
 Google has been slowly moving all of its smart home products like Google Wifi to its Home app, and all of the new Nest cameras are now part of that transition.

 For us, the Nest app worked just fine to manage Nest products, which we still have to use to adjust our smart thermostat.
 We’ll surely adjust to the change over time, but it’s certainly something all current Nest users will have to get acclimated to.
 The Google Home isn’t bad at all, but most people — us included — are averse to change, especially when it comes to tech.